Top Japanese adviser blasts IOC's Bach as wider COVID-19 curbs planned | Health

 - Japan

-Japan's top medical adviser blasted International Olympic Committee President Thomas Bach on Wednesday for visiting Tokyo again at a time the country is further expanding emergency curbs in its struggle to contain the COVID-19 pandemic.
+Japan's top medical adviser blasted International Olympic Committee President Thomas Bach on Wednesday for visiting Tokyo again when the country is expanding emergency curbs to contain the COVID-19 pandemic.
 Japan is set later on Wednesday to expand states of emergency to eight more prefectures, taking the total to 21 regions from Hokkaido in the north to the southern island of Okinawa under curbs and covering nearly 80% of its population.

 "We're asking people to work from home more.
 If (IOC) President Bach needs to give a speech (for the Paralympics), why couldn't he do it remotely?
 Why does he have to bother coming all the way here?"
 Omi said, drawing applause from a few lawmakers for his remarks.
 "That kind of plain, common sense should function under these circumstances," he said.

 Bach attended the Paralympics' opening ceremony on Tuesday.
-Omi and others in the medical community opposed holding the 2020 Games and warned that infections could spread as the public interpreted hosting the Games as a sign that it was safe enough to go about their normal activities.
+The IOC did not immediately respond to a request for comment sent by email.
+Omi voiced strong concerns about holding the 2020 Games, while others in the medical community opposed them.
+He warned that infections could spread as the public interpreted hosting the Games as a sign that it was safe enough to go about their normal activities.

 Nomura Research Institute executive economist Takahide Kiuchi estimated the latest state-of-emergency expansion would lead to an additional economic loss of about 420 billion yen ($3.83 billion), bringing the total fallout from Japan's fourth round of emergency curbs to 3.84 trillion yen.
 That dwarfs the 1.68 trillion yen boost the economy was expected to see from holding the Olympic and Paralympic Games, he estimated.